 The Competition

-Judges for Scratch Programming
+Digital Literacy Judges Scratch Programming Judges

 Prize Distribution